[NEW] Introducing Inline Help to Clarify Backups and Migrations

 WordPress doesn’t automatically back up your website.
 This means that your custom site is constantly at risk if you don’t take matters into your own hands.
 Fortunately, you can easily learn how to back up a WordPress site, even as a beginner.

-One of the most beginner-friendly ways to back up WordPress is to install a WordPress backup plugin.
+The easiest way to back up WordPress is to install a WordPress backup plugin.
 You’ll be able to quickly save a copy of your files and database whenever you need to.
 Plus, these tools often allow you to create cloud backups, restore previous versions of your website, and even migrate your data to another location.

 Although there are many WordPress backup plugins available, Duplicator is extremely easy to use.
 In just a few clicks, you can use Duplicator to save your site files and database:

 Plus, the Duplicator plugin can do much more than backups.
-Once you make a copy of your WordPress database and core files, you can easily move your site to a different domain or server.
+Once you make a copy of your WordPress database and core files, you can easily move your site to a different domain name or server.
 This can make migrations simple and fast.

 Once you decide Duplicator is right for your needs, select a subscription and download the plugin.
 You could decide to use the free version, but consider upgrading to access automatic backups, cloud storage, and other helpful backup features.

 Next, open your WordPress dashboard and install Duplicator.
-If you’re new to WordPress, you can follow this tutorial on how to install WordPress plugins.

 Lastly, be sure to activate the license key that you received with your purchase.
 To do this, find Duplicator Pro » Settings » Licensing.
 Paste the license key in the Activation settings: